 If you like Red Dog, you’ll probably like In-Between (also called Between the Sheets and Acey-Deucey, and confusingly, sometimes called Red Dog).
-Like Red Dog, it requires players to bet against the pot rather than each other, and makes for a nice break from poker in dealer’s choice games.
+Like Red Dog, it requires players to bet against the pot rather than each other.
+It also makes for a nice break from poker in dealer’s choice games.

 Object of In-Between

-The object of the game is to win lots of money by betting high when the third card dealt to you is in between your first two cards in rank.
+The object of the game is to win lots of money by accurately judging when the rank of the third card dealt to you is likely to be in between that of your first two cards.

-After a player’s turn of play, the three cards are discarded and play passes to the next player to the left.
+After a player’s turn of play, the three cards are discarded.
+Play then passes to the next player to the left.
 Shuffle after the dealer’s turn of play.
 Game play continues until a player takes the whole pot.
-Alternately, since In-Between has the tendency to suck money into the pot at an alarmingly high rate, even more so than Red Dog, play until everyone’s had enough, then equally split the pot.

 Much like Seven Twenty-Seven, Red Dog is a fun game you can put into your dealer’s choice poker nights as a break from actual poker.
 Red Dog makes a nice respite from the competitive betting found in other games, because all of the betting in Red Dog is done against the pot, not other players.